Access Your Retirement Plans

 - Looking for Help?

-Benefits-eligible employees are automatically enrolled into a primary retirement plan based on their employee group:
+Benefits-eligible employees are automatically enrolled in a primary retirement plan based on their employee group:

 Faculty and P&A are invested in a defined contribution plan known as a 401(a) plan administered by Fidelity Investments.
 Learn more about plan eligibility, performance, and the Senate Committee on Faculty Affairs Retirement Subcommittee.